jjermann/dicedensity/README.md

 ### Binary operations between densities
 * **Addition and Subtraction**
 `D1 + D2` is the density corresponding to adding the two corresponding random variables.
+For example `d20+d20` is the density of two added `d20` rolls with possible outcomes ranging from 2 to 40.

   Example:
   ```python3
     print(d6 + d4)
     print(d6 - d10)
   ```

 * **Multiplication**
 `D1 * D2` is the density corresponding to multiplying the two corresponding random variables.
-For example `d20+d20` is the density of two added d20 rolls with possible outcomes ranging from 2 to 40.
+For example `d2*d20` is the density corresponding to rolling a `d2` and `d20` and then multiplying the two results.

   Example:
   ```python3
     print(d3*d6)
   ```

 * **Integers and floats**
 In place of a density one can also use regular integers and/or floats in operations.
 In this case the integer/float is considered a `Constant` density.